 Should that occur at the termination of this contract, the incumbent vendor is required to develop and submit a transition plan to facilitate a smooth transfer of the contracted functions to the new vendor or back to the division.
 The incumbent vendor must provide this plan within sixty (60) days of notification by the division, and the transition must be complete within 120 days.

-Sec.
+SEC.
 3.04 CONTRACT TYPE

-This contract will be a fixed cost contract
+This contract will be a Fixed Price Contract.

-Sec.
+SEC.
 3.05 PROPOSED PAYMENT PROCEDURES